OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-webcomponent.md

 #### app.js (II): Configuring OpenVidu Web Component

+##### Session Configuration

 Method `joinSession()` gets:

  - The form input values, with the video-call to connect and the nickname the user will have in it.
  - The `token` from OpenVidu Server.
 Check out [next point](#get-a-token-from-openvidu-server) to see how this is done.

 When we have our token available, the only thing left to do is to give the desired configuration to openvidu-webcomponent.
 To do so we use an object with three parameters: `sessionName`, `user` and  `token`.

 - `sessionName`: the session name that will be displayed inside the component
 - `user`: the nickname that the user will have in the session
 - `token`: the retrieved token from OpenVidu Server

 ```javascript
 function joinSession() {